ericjang/tdb/README.md

 In particular, Deep Learning methods are especially powerful, but hard to interpret in regards to their capabilities and learned representations.

 Can we enable better understanding of how neural nets learn, without having to change model code or sacrifice performance?
+Can I finish my thesis on time?

 TDB addresses these challenges by providing run-time visualization tools for neural nets.
 Real-time visual debugging allows training bugs to be detected sooner, thereby reducing the iteration time needed to build the right model.